Driving in Croatia – Croatia Road Trip Itinerary

 Return via Mostar

-Of course heading back you could retrace your steps, calling at some other towns or islands, but for something quite different why not consider a side trip to Mostar in Bosnia.
+Of course heading back on your Southern Croatia tour you could retrace your steps, calling at some other towns or islands, but for something quite different why not consider a side trip to Mostar in Bosnia.
 It’s about 140 kilometres from Dubrovnik and takes about two hours by car.
 If you’re in a rental vehicle you’ll need to check your car hire company allows you to take it into Bosnia.
 If you’re in your own car you’ll need to check your insurance will cover you, although you can buy green card insurance at the border if needed.
 We cycled there on on quiet roads, following the banks of the Neretva river.
 Mostar’s Old Town is much smaller and very different to Dubrovnik but I found it quite enchanting with it’s ancient stone heart, minarets and the divers leaping from the iconic bridge.

 Practical stuff on driving in Croatia